simon-danielsson/simon-danielsson/README.md

 ---
 <p align="center">
 Hello!
 I am a producer, composer, classical guitarist, mixing- and mastering-engineer based in Sweden.
-Music is my main occupation, but I also enjoy computer science and programming, and often involve that hobby into my work as a musician and an enjoyer of music.
+Music is my main occupation, but I also enjoy computer science and programming, and often like weaving that hobby into my work as a musician and an enjoyer of music.
 </p>